johnli139/fio/README.md

-fio-based scripts for Storage tests
+fio-based scripts for storage tests
-Made for CST tests